Asiatique the Riverfront has been on my list of places to visit now for a while and unlike many places in Bangkok it is relatively easy to get to.

 This is the way we did it.

-The complex is open from 17:00-24:00 each day and we left home around 17:00 and took a Songthaew for the grand price of 7 Baht directly to On Nut BTS station.
+The Asiatique Bangkok complex is open from 17:00 - 24:00 each day and we left home around 17:00 and took a Songthaew for the grand price of 7 baht directly to On Nut BTS station.

-At Saphan Taksin we followed the signs showing which exit to take, and headed towards the river.
+At Saphan Taksin BTS station follow the signs showing which exit to take, and head towards the Chao Phraya River.

 Once all the passengers had disembarked, then the line started to move, but it was clear that we would not get on that boat.

-The second boat was also going to Asiatique but it was not free.
+The second boat was also going to Asiatique the Riverfront but it was not free.

 Well, it did not take long to decide and like most of the other people in the line we just headed for the second ferry boat.

-The boat set off and and by now it was already dark.
+The boat soon set off and and by now it was already dark.

-The hotels on the river bank were all lit up and looked very inviting.
+The hotels along the Bangkok riverside were all lit up and looked very inviting.

-We passed Lebua, the Chatrium and the Montien hotels on the way and in the distance we could see the large Ferris wheel and the lights of our destination.
+We passed Lebua Hotel, the Chatrium Hotel and the Montien Hotel on the way and in the distance we could see the large Asiatique Ferris wheel and the lights of our destination.

 The trip on the Chao Phraya River only took about 10-15 minutes and before we knew it the ferry boat berthed alongside the wharf of the Asiatique.